- Pub »

 The pub where Hanging Breakfast's were order of the day.

-The pub The Magpie & Stump stands on the site of the original pub of the same name, and opposite the Old Bailey which itself stands on the site of what was once Newgate prison.
+The pub The Magpie & Stump dating to around 1550, stands on the site of the original pub of the same name, and opposite the Old Bailey which itself stands on the site of what was once Newgate prison.

 Up until public hangings were abolished in 1868, the upstairs rooms used to be rented out on public holidays so as to provide the wealthy with a prime vantage point of the gallows.
 The speciality for these events was a 'hanging breakfast'!

 In 1868, Michael Barrett was the last person to be executed publicly.